apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 We are also using inventory.local and order.local host in ingress for the rest services so make sure that your DNS pointing to your cluster for both hostnames.
 You can execute `echo "$(minikube ip) order.local inventory.local" | sudo tee -a /etc/hosts` if you are working on minikube.

-As you can see we did not provide the OTLP API endpoint as Camel K automaticly discover the **Jaeger** OTLP API endpoint.
+As you can see we did not provide the OTLP API endpoint as Camel K automatically discovered the **Jaeger** OTLP API endpoint.
 For any other Distributed Tracing tool you will have to declare it through `-t telemetry.endpoint=xxxx`.
 The `telemetry` trait is expecting an [OTLP trace endpoint](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_traces_endpoint).

-Now that everything is up let's make somes traces !
+Now that everything is up let's make some traces !

 ## Generate some integration traces